Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Turn Order Checklist

-- ☐ Handle robber if 7 is rolled
+- Handle the robber if a 7 is rolled

-- ☐ Play 1 development card (optional, anytime during your turn)
+- Play 1 development card if you want

 Common Beginner Mistakes